jamesaoverton/ontoden-deploy/README.md

     ssh admin@your-server.org -L 3306:localhost:3306 -N

-Then connect as "root" to localhost on port 3306.
+Then connect as "root" to localhost on port 3306, with the `mysql_root_password` from `vars/user.yml`.

 ## Manual Steps